 Encourage detoxification.
 You depend on your liver for many things, and one of the most important is the removal of toxic substances.
 When you support your liver, it can focus its attention on its many roles that help keep your body operating optimally.
 This includes filtering blood coming from the digestive tract, secreting bile to aid in the digestion of fat, detoxifying chemicals, metabolizing medications and other substances, and breaking down hormones.

-Eat a diet low in — or free from — grain-derived processed foods and sugar.
+Eat a nourishing diet.
 A healthy diet is just as important as an adult as it was when you were young.
-To help encourage healthy aging, eat a nutrient-rich diet packed with whole foods that our ancestors would recognize.
+To help encourage healthy aging, eat a nutrient-rich diet that’s low in or free from grain-derived processed foods and sugar, and instead reach for whole foods that our ancestors would recognize.

 Key ingredients for maintaining a healthy vascular system and healthy heart function include hawthorn, resveratrol, and French maritime pine bark.
 The phytochemical compounds in these herbs also support healthy heart-muscle contractions, blood vessel integrity, and low blood viscosity.
 Krill oil is a good complement to this trio; it provides optimally-absorbed omega-3 fatty acids, as well as astaxanthin, one of the most potent antioxidants.